osandadeshan/api-health-checker-dashboard/README.md

 9. Execute this command ***`npm run dev`***
 10. Open the web application from http://localhost:5000

 **Note: You won't be facing [CORS issue.](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) Because this application has a proxy layer to solve that issue.
-You can deploy this application as a node application**
+You can deploy this application as a node application.**